 Committee members shall be appointed by the Board from written applications received by the Board.
-Appointments to positions whose terms are expiring on December 31 shall be made no later than December 1 of that same year and the appointees (if not reappointees) shall be encouraged to attend the last meeting of that year as observers to facilitate the transition process.
-Appointment to a position which is unexpectedly vacant prior to expiration of the term shall be made for the remainder of the term only.
+Appointments to positions whose terms are expiring on December 31 shall be made no later than December 1 of that same year.
 While the District is not subject by law to the appointments procedures set forth in the Maddy Act (Government Code section 54970 et seq.), the District Manager or designee may use the recruitment and advertising procedures of the Maddy Act as guidelines, to the extent practicable.